 Both units will come with everything that most people will need for installation.
 If you need to plug the unit into an outlet rather than have it directly wired to your home, you will have to purchase that power cord separately.
 Most people won’t need to go that route however.

 Another thing to remember is that neither of these units are lightweights.
 Take that into consideration when deciding on who will install the unit.
-Many customers are able to install themselves.
+Many customers are able to install it themselves.
 Recently, we had to install a new garbage disposal.
 It was in fact very easy (and would have been easier if I listened to my wife and read the directions thoroughly).

 If you’re wondering just how easy it is to install, take a gander at this video below: